ddemidov/vexcl/README.md

 =======

 oclutil is header-only template library created for ease of C++ based OpenCL development.
-Vector arithmetic and multidevice computation is supported.
+Multi-device (and multi-platform) vector arithmetic is supported.
 See Doxygen-generated documentation at http://ddemidov.github.com/oclutil.

 Selection of compute devices